yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/classes-objects/index.md

 ## Actions

 Classes can have properties AND actions! **Actions** are functions that are associated with a class.
 Like `init`, they are written inside the `{}` curly braces of the declared class.
-This means that every object created from a class, will have **access** to this function.
-Let's write one so we can see it in action.
+This means that every object created from a class will have **access** to this function.
+Let's write one, so we can see it in action.

 Here's an example, building on our Scholar class: